joelmurray0/joelmurray0.github.io/README.md

 ## Plan
 * Create a page with 3 sections: an `about me`, `my experience in CS`, and `past/future projects`
+* Create extra `subsections` for easier access and understandability
 * Embed youtube video
 * Link to Simon Langton CS page
 * Styling using bootstrap framework